Resources

 Additionally, simply taking the time to share information and resources about diverse national events in your communication channel of choice (such as Slack or Microsoft Teams) can be a great way to start a conversation and bring DEI into daily work life!

-Cooleaf helps organizations create more engaged, inclusive teams with creative events, communications, and education aligned with your DEI strategy.
+Cooleaf can help organize creative events, communications, and education for your DEI strategy.
 Want to learn more?
 Talk to us!

 See Cooleaf in action